Pasadena Tournament of Roses Association: Leadership

 Each year, the president announces a parade theme in January and chooses a Grand Marshal during the year.
 With the announcement of the theme, the preparation and construction of the floral floats begin, along with the selection of marching bands and equestrian units.

-Mark Leavens is the president since January 2025, leading the 14-member executive committee.
-The parade and bowl game were held on January 1, 2025 with the theme Best Days Ever! under the leadership of Edward Morales.
-The theme for the 2024 parade was Celebrating a World of Music: The Universal Language.
-Alex Aghajanian was the president for 2023-2024 parade year.
+Terry Madigan is the president since January 2026, leading the 14-member executive committee.
+The parade and bowl game were held on January 1, 2026 with the theme The Magic of Teamwork under the leadership of Mark Leavens.
+The theme for the 2025 parade was Best Day Ever!.
+Ed Morales was the president for 2024-2025 parade year.
+Alex Aghajanian was the president for the 2024 parade and his theme was Celebrating a World of Music: The Universal Language.
 Previously, Amy Wainscott was confirmed as the president for the 2023 Rose Parade.
 Her theme was Turning The Corner.

 David Eads is the Tournament of Roses executive director, taking over from William B. Flinn, who retired from the organization following the parade on January 2, 2017.